Small Bathroom Shelf Ideas For Simple Everyday Organization

 Small bathroom with industrial pipe shelves holding towels, jars, and plants above a modern sink.

-10. Building Shelves with Reclaimed Wood
+10. Building Shelves With Reclaimed Wood

 Small bathroom with a DIY reclaimed wood shelf holding towels, plants, and bathroom essentials above a sink.